allegheny-computer-science-203-s2021/practical01/README.md

 - The compute_tf_monolith.py in termfrequency has at least 2 of the `open(` fragment
 - The compute_tf_monolith.py in termfrequency has exactly 0 of the `TODO` fragment
 - The compute_tf_monolith.py in termfrequency has exactly 1 of the `print(` fragment
-- The file check_compute_tf_monolith.py exists in the checks directory
 - The file compute_tf_monolith.py exists in the termfrequency directory
 - The file reflection.md exists in the writing directory
-- The reflection.md in writing has at least 600 word(s) in total
+- The reflection.md in writing has at least 500 word(s) in total
 - The reflection.md in writing has exactly 0 of the `Add Your Name Here` fragment
 - The reflection.md in writing has exactly 1 of the `code_block` tag
 - The reflection.md in writing has exactly 8 of the `heading` tag
-- The repository has at least 10 commit(s)
+- The repository has at least 5 commit(s)

 If [GatorGrader's](https://github.com/GatorEducator/gatorgrader) automated
 checks pass correctly, the tool will produce the output like the following in